Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: Theoretical framework

-The SIDIS kinematics are illustrated in Fig.~\ref{fig1}(a).
 The 4-momenta of the incident and scattered muons are denoted by $l$ and $l'$, respectively.
 The 4-momentum of the virtual photon is given by $q=l-l'$ with $Q^2=-q^2$.
-The angle of the momentum vector $\bm{q}$ of the virtual photon with respect to the incident muon in the laboratory frame is denoted by $\theta_\gamma$.
+The angle of the momentum vector $\bm{q}$ of the virtual photon with respect to the incident muon is denoted by $\theta_\gamma$.
 The vectors $\bm p^h$ and $\bm P_\|$ denote the hadron momentum and the longitudinal target deuteron polarisation, respectively.
 Their transverse components ${\bm p}_T^h$ and ${\bm P_T}$ are defined with respect to the virtual-photon momentum.
 The longitudinal component $|{\bm P_L}|= |{\bm P_\|}|\cos\theta_\gamma$ is approximately equal to $|\bm{P_\|}|$ due to the smallness of the angle $\theta_\gamma$.
-The small transverse component is equal to $\left|{\bm P_T}\right|=|{\bm P_{\|}}|\sin\theta_\gamma$, where $\sin\theta_\gamma\approx 2({Mx}/{Q})\sqrt{1 - y}$, $M$ is the nucleon mass and $y= (q p)/(pl)$ is the fractional energy of the virtual photon, where $p$ is the 4-momentum of the target nucleon.
-The angle $\phi$ denotes the azimuthal angle between the lepton scattering plane and the hadron production plane, and $\phi_S$ is the angle of the target spin with respect to the scattering plane: $\phi_S=0$ or $\pi$ for target spin parallel or antiparallel to the beam direction.
-Furthermore, we define the Bjorken variable $x_{Bj}\equiv x =Q^2/(2pq)$, the fraction of the virtual-photon energy taken by a hadron, $z=(pp^h)/(pq)$, and the invariant mass of the photon-nucleon system, $W^2=(p+q)^2$ that at $Q^2 > 1$ (GeV/$c$)$^2$ and $0 <y< 1$ characterise SIDIS.
+The small transverse component is equal to $\left|{\bm P_T}\right|=|{\bm P_{\|}}|\sin\theta_\gamma$ where $\sin\theta_\gamma\approx 2({Mx}/{Q})\sqrt{1 - y}$.
+Here, $M$ is the nucleon mass and $y= (qp)/(pl)$ is the fractional energy of the virtual photon, where $p$ is the 4-momentum of the target nucleon.
+The angle $\phi$ denotes the azimuthal angle between the lepton scattering plane and the hadron production plane, while $\phi_S$ denotes the angle of the deuteron polarisation vector with respect to the scattering plane: $\phi_S=0^\circ$ or $180^\circ$ for deuteron polarisation parallel or antiparallel to the beam direction, respectively.
+Furthermore, the Bjorken variable, $x_{Bj}\equiv x =Q^2/(2pq)$, the fraction of the virtual-photon energy taken by a hadron, $z=(pp^h)/(pq)$, the transverse momentum of a hadron, $p^h_T$, and the invariant mass of the photon-nucleon system, $W^2=(p+q)^2$, that, together with $Q^2 > 1$ (GeV/$c$)$^2$ and $0 <y< 1$, characterise SIDIS under study.

-The general expression for the differential SIDIS cross section (see Ref.~\cite{Bacchetta:2006tn}) is a linear function of the incident muon polarisation $P_\mu$ and of the longitudinal and transverse components \boldmath${\bm P}_L$ and \boldmath${\bm P}_T$ of the target deuteron polarisation $\bm{P}_\|$:
+The general expression for the differential SIDIS cross section (see Ref.~\cite{Kotzinian:1995cz} and references therein) is a linear function of the incident muon polarisation $P_\mu$ and of the longitudinal and transverse components \boldmath${\bm P}_L$ and \boldmath${\bm P}_T$ of the target deuteron polarisation $\bm{P}_\|$: -3mm

-Here, the first (second) subscript of the partial cross section refers to the beam (target) polarisation: $0,\ L$ or $T$ denote unpolarised, longitudinally or transversely polarised.
+-1mm Here, the first (second) subscript of the partial cross sections refers to the beam (target) polarisation: $0,\ L$ or $T$ denote unpolarised, longitudinally or transversely polarised.

-The azimuthal asymmetries of charged hadron production $a_{h^\pm}(\phi)$ are defined as follows:
+The azimuthal asymmetries of charged hadron production $a_{h^\pm}(\phi)$ are defined as follows: -2mm